The Best Suitcases to Get You Up in the Air in Style

 Nothing beats aluminum and polycarbonate in Good’s opinion—they’re basically impenetrable.
 “I was told that once I go hard-shell, I would never look back, and it’s true,” she says.
 “A few years ago I had a soft-shell fabric suitcase that got caught in a rainstorm while [the handlers were loading it] into the airplane, and all of my clothes were wet.”

-How long should a quality suitcase last?
+Q: How long can I expect a quality suitcase to last?